 A Magnificent Royal Palace Fit for the Kings of France

-The Chambre de Parade du Roi (found in Room 25 of the Egyptian Antiquities department) is the bedroom where Charles IX and Henri III greeted the court every morning.
+The Chambre de Parade du Roi (Room 25 of the Egyptian Antiquities department) is the bedroom where Charles IX and Henri III greeted the court every morning.
 The Salle des Sept-Cheminées (Room 74 of the Greek, Etruscan, and Roman Antiquities department) was the royal apartment of Louis XIV until he moved his palace to Versailles.

 Even after the Louvre was no longer a royal palace, it was used for official purposes by Napoléon III.
-Visitors can also see the sumptuous rooms of the Appartements Napoléon III (Richelieu Wing beyond the Lefuel Staircase).
-On display are the Grand Salon and Dining Rooms of Napoléon III.
-Exemplifying Second Empire style, the lavish decor features stunning chandeliers, gilded moldings, decorative stucco work, silk curtains, velvet furnishings, and ornately painted ceilings.
+Visitors can also see the opulent Grand Salon and Dining Rooms of the Appartements Napoléon III (Richelieu Wing, Room 544).
+Exemplifying Second Empire style, the lavish decor features sparkling chandeliers, gilded moldings, decorative stucco work, silk curtains, velvet furnishings, and gorgeous ornately painted ceilings.

 Where to Stay near the Louvre Museum in Paris

 We recommend these charming hotels within walking distance of the Louvre Museum: